 A beneficiary statement is a disclosure from the lender of record.
 It notes the unpaid balance remaining on a mortgage loan as of a certain date, including the interest rate.
 Lenders charge to deliver a beneficiary statement on request.

-What Is In a Beneficiary Statement?
+What Is In a Beneficiary Statement

-How is a Beneficiary Statement Different from a Loan Statement?
+How a Beneficiary Statement Is Different From a Loan Statement

 Requests for beneficiary statements are less frequent in recent times because many lenders accept a copy of the borrower's last loan statement instead.
 In general, they contain the same information.
-If you wish to avoid paying a fee to get a beneficiary statement, ask if a current loan statement will be accepted.
+If you wish to avoid paying a fee for a beneficiary statement, ask if a current loan statement will be accepted.
 You may be able to download a loan statement from your mortgage lender's website that would have the same information as a beneficiary statement.

-Why is a Beneficiary Statement Requested by a Home Owner?
+Why a Beneficiary Statement Is Requested by a Home Owner

 Home sellers generally request beneficiary statements when they want to prove how much they owe against a property.
 There are be several reasons for needing this amount documented.

 - They may be selling the home and need the beneficiary statement when the buyer purchases the home subject to an existing loan.

 - The homeowner may be obtaining a junior mortgage and/or selling a junior mortgage.